-The outputs of the function are only indication signals ($Control \rightarrow Control$ functions $\rightarrow Auto-recloser \rightarrow I/O$).
+The outputs of the function are only indication signals (Control \rightarrow Control functions \rightarrow Auto-recloser \rightarrow l/O).
 The breaker's "Open" and "Close" commands are controlled by the object control and monitoring function.

 Table.
 4.5.8 - 307.
 AR output signals.